virtual-labs/exp-pid-level-coep/experiment/aim.md

 ## Aim
-Design, built, and commission the pilot plant for testing of level sensors as per the requirements of the customer
+Design, built, and commission the developed P & I Diagram for the level sensor calibration setup as per the requirements of the customer

 ## Objectives
 -	To understand the requirements of customer